reedhedges/AMRISim/README.md

 Client communications are also done at a given interval (100ms by default).
-For each robot, data is sent to a Pioneer protocol clienttt if a client is connected to that robot, and published to ROS topics.
+For each robot, data is sent to a Pioneer protocol clienttt if a client is connected to that robot, and published to ROS1 topics.
 This includes odometric position estimate, miscellaneous state, and, if enabled, simulated sonar and laser data.
 Commands are read from the client software (if any were sent), and stored for the appropriate Stage device model to handle in the next iteration of the